Gabriela Matečná

-Gabriela Matečná (born 28 November 1964 in Poprad) is a Slovak agriculturalist and politician.
+Gabriela Matečná (born 28 November 1964) is a Slovak agriculturalist and politician.
 Between 2016 and 2020, she served as the Minister of Agriculture and Rural Development.
 Since 2018, she is a member of the Slovak National Party.

 Early life

 Matečná graduated from the Slovak University of Agriculture.
 Since 2008, she worked at the Slovak Land Fund - the government agency responsible for managing government owned agricultural land.
 In 2012, she became the CEO of the Fund as a nominee of the Direction – Slovak Social Democracy party.
 As a CEO, she faced accusations of helping people connected to the Prime Minister Robert Fico to buy lucrative state-owned land.

 Political career

 Matečná became the Minister of Agriculture in 2016 as a nominee, but not a member of, the Slovak National Party.
 She became a member of the party in 2018.
 After the Slovak National Party failed to pass the representation threshold in the 2020 Slovak parliamentary election, she retired from politics.